oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 ## Overview

 The objective of this project is to successfully migrate on-premises OBIEE to OAC in Oracle Cloud Infrastructure.
 The Lift project will take care of the migration of only one (1) environment.
 For the rest of the environments, the customer can leverage the knowledge from Lift to create additional ones themselves or with the help of Oracle Consulting and/or a partner.
-There are a number of pre-requisites that need to be met in order for the implementation to be successful.
+There are a number of prerequisites that need to be met in order for the implementation to be successful.

-## Non Functional Requirements
+## Non-Functional Requirements

 ## Current State Architecture